Thomas Hogancamp

 You can access a pre-print of my first published paper, Broadening Global Families of Anti-Plane Shear Equilibria, on the arXiv or through my Researchgate account.
 In this work, families of equilibrium solutions are constructed for several classes of materials.
 One class is shown to exhibit broadening.
 This is characterized by displacements which become increasingly wide and flat.
 Numerics predict related behavior for internal solitary water waves, but it remains a challenging open question to rigourously verifiy their existence.
 Another class of materials are shown to generate solutions that lose ellipticity; a phenomena that is that is intimately linked to shock formation.

-My most recent research helps shed light on the consequences of degenerate ellipticity in the governing equations of anti-plane shear.
+I also conducted follow-up research to help shed light on the consequences of degenerate ellipticity in the governing equations of anti-plane shear.
 Singularities are shown to develop as the strain reaches a critical state and ellipticity is lost.
 Degenerate elliptic PDEs, and more generally mixed elliptic-hyperbolic equations, continue to present serious mathematical challenges for many physically relevant problems.

 Publications